KeystoneHQ/Keystone-developer-hub/research/aptos-qr-data-protocol.md

 ; `authentication-key-derivation-paths` is the path of the private keys to sign the data.
 For sign-type-single type, there is only one value in the list.
 For sign-type-multi, there is N values in the list, N is the "K-of-N multisig authentication".
 ; `origin` is the origin of this sign request. like watch-only wallet name.
 ; `accounts ` is the Aptos account of the signing type for verification purpose which is optional
-; `type` is a field used to distinguish transaction types: single-sign or multi-sign.
+; `type` is a field used to distinguish transaction types: single-sign or multi-sign or message.

 path_exp = #6.304(crypto-keypath)